openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 CrossChasm C5 Interface
 =======================

-CrossChasm's C5 OBD interface is compatible with the OpenXC cantranslator firmware.
+CrossChasm's C5 OBD interface is compatible with the OpenXC VI firmware.
 To build for the C5, compile with the flag ``PLATFORM=CROSSCHASM_C5``.

 CrossChasm has made the C5 `available for purchase